kleopatra999/Chromium-Windows-Build/README.md

 Goal
 ---

-There are two goals of this project
+There are three goals of this project

 1. Build automatically Chromium recent stable release.
 1. Involve to this project developers from Chromium comminity.